ea4tx/ARS-USB/docs/en/source/intro.rst

     - ✅ **ARS-USB para Acimut**: To control a single Azimuth motor.
     - ✅ **ARS-USB para Acimut & Elevación**: To handle 2 motors: Azimuth and Elevation.
-    - ✅ **Mando ARS-USB_PST**: Special version of the ARS-USB for Azimuth that replaces the original Prosistel controller; it can operate with multi-turn or standard potentiometers.
+    - ✅ **ARS-USB_PST Controller**: Special version of the ARS-USB for Azimuth that replaces the original Prosistel controller; it can operate with multi-turn or standard potentiometers.
 Version for 12/24Vdc motors.
-    - ✅ **Mando ARS-USB_Yaesu**: Special version of the ARS-USB for Azimuth that replaces any original controller (Yaesu, Kenpro, ...) operating at 24Vdc with a potentiometer.
+    - ✅ **ARS-USB_Yaesu Controller**: Special version of the ARS-USB for Azimuth that replaces any original controller (Yaesu, Kenpro, ...) operating at 24Vdc with a potentiometer.

 .. hint::